Leathether/Preston-Bot/README.md

 1. First, navigate to the "src/python" folder

-2. Then do "python -m venv venv" in the terminal to get the virtual environment to be set up
+2. Then do "python -m venv .venv" in the terminal to get the virtual environment to be set up

 3. after that do "python3 server.py"